 Popular Skills for Contracting Officer

-Survey takers who work as Contracting Officers typically report just a few professional skills.
-Most notably, skills in Procurement, Contract Negotiation, Contract Management, and Contractor Management are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Contractor Management.
-Those familiar with Contract Management also tend to know Procurement.
+Typical Contracting Officers report a focused set of job skills.
+Most notably, skills in Contract Negotiation, Procurement, Contract Management, and Contractor Management are correlated to pay that is above average.
+At the other end of the pay range are skills like Contractor Management.
+For most people, competency in Contract Management indicates knowledge of Procurement.

 Pay by Experience Level for Contracting Officer